HUNTINGDONSHIRE WOMEN’S BOWLING FEDERATION

 10.2.
 Each affiliated club shall be allocated a prefix letter to be shown in the County Handbook each year.
 One club shall have the right to nominate a candidate for Deputy President from their club and this right shall rotate from club to club yearly in the alphabetical order of their prefix letter.
 All affiliated clubs shall be notified not less than 21 days before the AGM of the name of the candidate and the nominating club.

-10.5.
-If further clubs become affiliated to the HCWBF, each newly affiliated club will be allocated the prefix letter immediately preceding that of the existing Deputy President’s Club.
+10.5 If further clubs become affiliated to the HWBF, each newly affiliated club will be allocated the prefix letter immediately preceding that of the existing Deputy President’s Club.
 If that necessitates changing the prefix letter of a club or clubs, such alteration is to be made at the AGM.

 11. BADGES AND FLASHES

-11.5.
-A player who wins a National Final shall be entitled to wear a County Badge.
+11.5 A player who wins a Ladies National Final shall be entitled to wear a Ladies County Badge.

-11.7.
-100 Club Flash – Awarded to players who have represented their County for at least one hundred times.
+11.7 100 Club Flash – Awarded to players who have represented their County for at least 100 times.

-12.3.
-Grey tailored, casual or cropped trousers may be worn in domestic games where grey skirts are the accepted uniforms.
+12.2 Grey tailored, casual, cropped trousers or shorts may be worn in domestic games where grey skirts are the accepted uniforms.

-12.4 Grey bowling shoes may be worn where grey skirts, cropped trousers or trousers are accepted uniform.
+12.3 Grey, Brown or White bowling shoes may be worn where grey skirts or trousers and shorts are accepted uniform.

-12.6 Players must observe the dress code rules.
-Anyone found incorrectly dressed will not be allowed to play in any County matches or County competitions until they are wearing the designated uniform.
+12.4 Players must observe the dress code rules.
+Anyone found incorrectly dressed will not be allowed to play in any county matches or county competitions until they are wearing the designated uniform.

-13.1 In the event of a match being unable to commence due to extreme weather conditions, players may apply to the Competition Secretary for an extension up to 5 days.
+13.1 In the event of a match being unable to commence due to extreme weather conditions and the greenkeeper saying No Play as green is closed, players may apply to the Competition Secretary for an extension up to 5 days.
 Other extensions are at the discretion of the Competition Secretary.
-Any player wishing to appeal against a decision should contact the County Secretary or Assistant Secretary within 24hrs.
+Any player wishing to appeal against a decision should contact the County Secretary or Deputy Secretary within 24hrs.
 The Executive Committee will convene and a final decision made.